 But as we grow up, we gradually lose that innate sense of awe and curiosity.
 We’re conditioned to fit into a workplace and society that values answers more than questions, so we forget the art of asking.
 Our instinct to explore is dampened by our desire to conform.
-Unfortunately, this turns many people into cynical know-it-all’s, with mindsets that block them from broadening their horizons and seeking truth.
+This turns many people into cynical know-it-all’s with mindsets that block them from broadening their horizons.

 The greatest barrier to embracing our natural curiosity is fear.
 In the face of risk and uncertainty, we feel more comfortable with staying confined to what feels safe.
 We’ll stay in our dead-end job instead of looking into the possibility of a new dream career path; we refrain from traveling, trying ethnic dishes or we avoid taking a different route to work, all because we’re afraid to let curiosity take the full reins.

 But reconnecting with our curiosity is critical to our success and happiness.
 Our society has moved out of the industrial era and into the information area, where curiosity is now a major currency that can open doors and possibilities for us.
 The global wealth is no longer limited to the pockets of aristocrats and the bourgeoisie’s but to entrepreneurs and tech-geniuses who followed their sparks of curiosity.